 - How much power do I actually need?

 - Will all the equipment be running simultaneously?

-- Will startup/surge wattage be greater than running wattage?
+- By how much will startup/surge wattage be greater than running wattage?

 - Is the generator going to be a primary or backup source of power?